UbiquityRobotics/learn/noetic/magnisilver/shell_tower_assembly.md

 ### Connecting The Tower To Shell

-**TODO all pictures with M6 screws are with CAP socket, they should be replaced with pictures with M6 BUTTON socket.**

-1. If you haven't already, burn the latest Conveyorbot image onto a MicroSD card.
-You do that by first downloading the latest Conveyorbot image here(TODO add link).
+1. Make sure you have the proper SD card inserted.
+If you haven't already, burn the latest software image onto a MicroSD card.
+The download link for licensed software was delivered to you via email.
 Then take the MicroSD card out of Raspberry Pi and insert it into your computer.
 Flash the downloaded image onto the microSD card using either GNOME Disks tool, [Etcher](https://www.balena.io/etcher/) or [Win32DiskImager](https://win32diskimager.download/).
+Insert the SD card back into the card slot on the Raspberry Pi.

 2. Put the assembled tower onto the robot.
 Be careful with the fragile flat cables.